TakuGutu/IBM-Data-Science-Professional-Certificate/README.md

-# IBM-Applied-Data-Science-Capstone-
+# IBM-Data Science Professional Certificate
 This repository contains files that I submitted to complete the final IBM Data Science Professional Capstone project provided by Coursera.

-The repository also contains the final presentation.
+The folder also contains the final presentation.

 The folder "IBM" contains the final assignment.